e-conference – Prevention of cyber-harassment

 Children, teenagers and young adults are preparing for a year full of learning, discoveries and new encounters, but alongside these moments of sharing there will sometimes be moments of loneliness, abandonment and misunderstanding which can destroy all these hopes and cause wounds, sometimes fatal, for the victim and their loved ones.

 Cyber-harassment, on the other hand, is a form of cyberviolence characterised by its repetition and duration.
 Whether it takes the form of very violent exchanges via instant messaging (flaming) or repeated sending of offensive and violent messages (harassment), cyber-harassment most often appears to be a form of sounding board that amplifies the effects of harassment.
 The immediate multiplication of “spectators” effectively reinforces the effects of violence in an uncontrollable way…

 With cyber-bullying, school time spills over into a continuous temporality.
 There is no longer any protected space.
 There is no longer any time to rest.
 The victim of harassment caught in the shackles of the virtual world feels attacked everywhere and all the time.
 This is what, in cyber-harassment, multiplies the risks of despair and hopelessness.

-Bruno Humbeeck will teach us how to recognise this phenomenon, to prevent it before the damage is done.
-He will give us the tools to act and react!
+Bruno Humbeeck has taught us how to recognise this phenomenon, to prevent it before the damage is done.
+He has given us the tools to act and react!